 It's more evidence that we need socialized medicine in this country.

-Never let a crisis go to waste, is the mantra of leftists.
+Never let a crisis go to waste is the mantra of leftists.

-Problem is, here we are at a moment where politically we're fighting them, but we've my book lays out in our culture, in our education, in our movies, in so many other places that influences the next generation.
+Problem is, here we are at a moment where politically we're fighting them, but my book lays out in our culture, in our education, in our movies, in so many other places that influences the next generation.

-The left is is is king.
+The left is king.

 His election in 2020 could not be more important.